-19A-Knitting, 19B-Crocheting, 19C-Tatting
+19-1-Knitting, 19-2-Crocheting, 19-3-Tatting

-Include a 3"x5" card listing any special design materials, drawings, notes.
+You may include a 3"x5" card listing any special design materials, drawings, notes.
 Please do not put your name on the card.
 Indicate if the item is your own design or from a pattern, and whether it includes Alaska fiber.
 The following is a general guide to exhibitors in preparing their exhibits and will be followed by the judges in determining awards.

-- Appearance-overall beauty and originality up to 25 points; - Workmanship-including uniform stitching, proper finishing up to 30 points - Difficulty of project up to 30 points - Appropriate yarn, stitch and pattern up to 15 points - Total Score up to 100 points.
+- Appearance overall beauty and impression 30 points; - Workmanship including techniques, uniform stitching, proper finishing 30 points - Difficulty complexity, modifications, original design 25 points - Material choice fiber suitable to project 15 points - Total Score up to 100 points.